 Beyoncé released her first solo album, Dangerously in Love, in 2003 which won five Grammy Awards the following year.
 Later in 2004 she, Kelly Rowland, and Michelle Williams recorded their final album as Destiny’s Child which they titled, Destiny Fulfilled.
 Beyoncé’s second solo album B’Day was released in 2006 and in 2008 she released her third album, I Am…Sasha Fierce.
 Beyoncé has sold over 75 million CDs worldwide as a solo artist since her first release in 2003.

 In 2005, Beyoncé and her mother launched the clothing line, “House of Dereon” named after her grandmother.
 That year also marked the beginning of her major philanthropic work.
 She founded the Survivor Foundation to help victims of Hurricane Katrina, and in 2007 she held food drives during her concert tour engagements.
 For her various acts of philanthropy for children, Beyoncé was initiated into the International Pediatric Hall of Fame in 2008.

-In April, 2008, Beyoncé married Shawn Corey Carter, who is also known as the rapper and record mogul Jay-Z, in Scarsdale, New York.
+In April, 2008, Beyoncé married Shawn Corey Carter, who is also known as Jay-Z, in Scarsdale, New York.
 Less than a year later, in January 2009, she performed at President Barack Obama’s inaugural ball and performed once again at his second inauguration in January 2013.

 Jay-Z and Beyonce have 3 children: Blue Ivy and twins, Sir and Rumi.
 In 2016, the couple donated $15M to athlete Usain Bolt’s Foundation to help rebuild homes in Haiti following Hurricane Matthew.